societyinforisk/code-of-conduct/code-of-conduct.md

 If you're unclear if a communication, action, or behavior is respectful, ask someone instead of assuming.
 No, really.
 Just ask the [Administrators](#administrators) publicly or privately.
 We'd rather hear from you than hear about something you said or did after the fact, and we are here to help.

 Don't be a bystander, be a leader.
 Role model respectful behavior, but also help to address disrespect when you see it within your community.

+#### Inclusive Language

+The SiRA Membership Slack has a Slackbot that automatically flags non-inclusive words and phrases and makes alternate suggestions.

+Have you been on the receiving end of this Slackbot for using some particular term?
+Don't feel bad - many of us have too!
+It's not there to draw attention to you personally - it's simply a mechanism we use to gently shape the whole community towards inclusive language and set some norms around how we communicate.
+Please just take it as intended: a friendly prompt to consider refining how you express yourself.

+In partnership with [Better Allies](https://betterallies.com), the Rands Leadership Slack decided to share their inclusive language Slackbot rules so that administrators of other Slack communities can copy or modify them.
+We are using these same rules in the SiRA Membership Slack as well.

+For simple instructions on how to download the rules and customize a Slack workspace, please refer to [this page](https://betterallies.com/language/).

 **The Bottom Line**: Disrespectful behavior outside this community by active members may be considered a violation of this code of conduct at the administrators' discretion.